jknight/package-json-fzf/README.md

 # About

-A shell function for auto-completing script commnds from package.json.
+A shell function for auto-completing script commands from package.json.

 # Installation